Quantum State Preparation of Normal Distributions using Matrix Product States

 The rest of this paper is organized as follows.
-In section \ref{sec:MPS}, we review the matrix product state formalism and the iterative method which allows us to prepare MPS states with low depth quantum circuits.
-In section \ref{sec:theory}, we provide a rigorous theoretical analysis of the sources of error contributing to the difference between the ideal probability distribution and the one produced by our procedure.
-In section \ref{sec:exp}, we show the result of applying our state preparation procedure to prepare quantum wave functions on up to 20 qubits using a state-of-the-art trapped ion quantum computer.
+In section \ref{subsec:statepreparation}-\ref{subsec:distance}, we review the matrix product state formalism and the iterative method which allows us to prepare MPS states with low depth quantum circuits.
+In section \ref{subsec:IrwinHallError}-\ref{sec:resource} we provide a rigorous theoretical analysis of the sources of error contributing to the difference between the ideal probability distribution and the one produced by our procedure.
+In section \ref{subsec:MC}, we analyze the applicability to Monte Carlo integration and discuss the limitations in asymptotic scaling in terms of the error tolerance.
+In section \ref{subsec:exp}, we show the result of applying our state preparation procedure to prepare quantum wave functions on up to 20 qubits using a state-of-the-art trapped ion quantum computer.
 Finally, we conclude by summarizing our results and discussing potential applications of this work in section \ref{sec:discussion}.